-In my experience, a great way to blast away an excuse is to counterargue the hell out of it!
-Here’s five common excuses that guys make to avoid being social, followed by a bunch of counter arguments to illustrate how silly each excuse really is.
+In my experience, a great way to blast away an excuse is to counter-argue the hell out of it!
+Here’s five common excuses that guys make to avoid being social, followed by some counter arguments to illustrate how silly each excuse really is.

 Activity breeds more activity.
-By sitting around, you’ll continue to feel tired, and may even become more lethargic over time.
+By sitting around, you’ll continue to feel tired, and may even become more lethargic over time as it gets ingrained into your personality.
 The only way to build your energy is to push through the discomfort and cultivate the habit of going out consistently.